aftabh4004/dockerprojectIIEC-RISE/README.md

 vim /home/program/$1;
 ```

-We can make an alias do make things more convinient
+We can make an alias do make things more convenient

 Again do,